UberChili/Todo/README.md

 - [ ] Buy eggs
 - [ ] Buy milk
 ```

-To remove a task, specify its id:
+To remove a task, use "-r" and specify its id:
 ``` sh
 todo -r 2